Getting up to Speed

 The blogs we've listed - in no particular order - are the ones we here at INOMICS turn to when we're looking for interesting, informative, and occasionally offbeat articles on a wide range of economic topics.
 So go on, dive in.

-Greg Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics of interest to those currently studying.
-Mankiw himself is the Robert M. Beren Professor of Economics at Harvard University.
+Gregory Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics to those currently studying.
+Mankiw himself is the Robert M. Beren Professor of Economics at Harvard University, so quite the authority!

 David Beckworth was formerly an economist at the U.S. Department of the Treasury.
 Now, he is a senior research fellow at the Mercatus Center of George Mason University.
 His specialities are monetary economics, international economics, and capital markets.
 He also has a podcast of the same name, and both the blog and the podcast "reflect his occasional musings on macroeconomic issues".

 3. Mainly Macro

 Mainly Macro is a blog written by Emeritus Professor of Economics and Fellow of Merton College, Oxford Simon Wren-Lewis.
 Wren-Lewis is one of the most esteemed economists of the age, and his blog is, as he says, for both economists and non-economists.
 It is an essential resource that mixes politics and economics.

 An independent who grew up "in an apolitical family", his blog is obviously political but he writes that his "many strong opinions" are open to revision and do not line up with either the U.S.'s Democrats or Republicans.
 The blog itself doesn't focus only on economics, but also on topics such as politics, diet, and even Kimball's personal life.